MileHacker Logo

 • Community Centres: Various recreational programs for the little ones.

-• Seasonal Craft Fairs: Opportunities for kids to make or buy unique items.
+• Seasonal Craft Fairs: Opportunities for the little ones to make or buy unique items.

 Planning Ahead for Families